Up to 20% off our most popular kits and accessories.

 We recommend two different 4x4 MIMO antenna options for use with the Cudy 5G P5 Router:

-Most people think that external antennas primarily help you increase your data rates by increasing the signal strength, but that's not the case.
+Most people think that external antennas primarily help you increase your data rates by increasing the signal strength.
+But that's not the case.

-An increase in signal strength is actually probably the third most important way that external antennas help.
+An increase in signal strength is often less important than other ways that external antennas help.

 Here are the three main ways that external antennas help you increase your data rates: